 Cirque du Soleil Orlando is one of the most famous shows of all and a sight to behold.
-Watch breathtaking dances and flips and twists with high density circus routines that will take your breath away.
+Watch breathtaking dances and flips and twists with high-density circus routines that will take your breath away.

 6. Culture in Orlando

 If you prefer a more cultural visit, Orlando has a thriving cultural scene with upcoming art shows, heritage festivals and lots of live music to keep you entertained.
 Or attend the weekly farmer's market at Lake Eola Park for live entertainment along with fresh farmer's produce.

 Dr. Phillips Centre for the Performing Arts showcases dance, music and comedy to put a smile on your face when you’re in Orlando.
 It even features Broadway shows within the Walt Disney Theatre, its largest venue and you get a good view of the stage no matter where you decide to sit but book before you get there so that you don’t miss out.
 The Outta Control magic comedy dinner show will definitely entertain you.

 7. Dining Experience

 There are plenty of restaurants to choose from and at night the Boardwalk has some of the best places to eat in Orlando, with more of an adult crowd.
-Although you can find the fast food joints here there are other culinary delights on offer such as the Flying Fish Cafe with delicious seafood or a sweet cupcake from the Boardwalk bakery.
+Although you can find the fast-food joints here there are other culinary delights on offer such as the Flying Fish Cafe with delicious seafood or a sweet cupcake from the Boardwalk bakery.